michelepatella/mmeletricarservice.it/README.md

 ## 📦 Deployment & CI/CD

-- Fully automated pipeline with Vercel and GitHub integration.
+- Fully automated pipeline with Vercel and GitHub integration
-- Commits to `main` trigger instant production builds at [mmeletricarservice.it](https://mmeletricarservice.it).
+- Commits to `main` trigger instant production builds at [mmeletricarservice.it](https://mmeletricarservice.it)
-- Preview deployments created for all branches and PRs for testing and review.
+- Preview deployments created for all branches and PRs for testing and review
-- CI runs tests on every push and PR.
+- CI runs tests on every push and PR
-- Real-time build, deployment, and performance monitoring via Vercel Dashboard.
+- Real-time build, deployment, and performance monitoring via Vercel Dashboard
-- Versioned deploys with easy rollback to previous stable releases.
+- Versioned deploys with easy rollback to previous stable releases
-- Secure management of environment variables and secrets in Vercel.
+- Secure management of environment variables and secrets in Vercel
-- Enables rapid, reliable delivery aligned with modern DevOps best practices.
+- Enables rapid, reliable delivery aligned with modern DevOps best practices

 <br>